ufc-great/mpos/README.md

 [MpOS Framework] (http://mpos.great.ufc.br)
 ====================================================================

-Here you will find the source code and tutorials of MpOS Framework (Android and Windows Phone)
+Here you will find the source code and starter guide of MpOS Framework (Android and Windows Phone)

 ## Developers